Ising model and s-embeddings of planar graphs: Definitions and preliminaries

-It is easy to see that the second alternative from Theorem~\ref{thm:F-via-HF} is not compatible with the assumption~\Unif provided that~$\delta$ is small enough.
+It is easy to see that the second alternative from Theorem~\ref{thm:F-via-HF} is not compatible with the assumption~\Unif\ provided that~$\delta$ is small enough.
 (Indeed, in this case one has a trivial estimate~$|F(z)|^2=O(\delta^{-1}\max_{p=0,1,q=0,1}|H(v^\bullet_p(z))-H(v^\circ_q(z))|)$.)
 Clearly, one can assume much less to rule out this `exponential blow-up' scenario.
-The following assumption is a variation of a similar condition from~\cite{CLR1}. \begin{assumption} We say that a family of proper s-embeddings~$\cS^\delta$ satisfies the assumption~\ExpFat\ on a set~$U\subset\C$ if the following holds for each $\gamma>0$:
+The following assumption is a variation of a similar condition from~\cite{CLR1}. \begin{assumption} We say that a family of proper s-embeddings~$\cS^\delta$ {with~$\delta\to 0$} satisfies the assumption~\ExpFat\ {(or, more accurately, \ExpFatPrime)} on a set~$U\subset\C$ if {there exist auxiliary scales~$\delta'=\delta'(\delta)$ such that $\delta'\to 0$ as~$\delta\to 0$ and the following holds:}

-\end{assumption} In the general case, there is no uniform notion of the size of quads~$\cS^\dm(z)$, thus~$\delta$ simply denotes a scale, starting from which the assumption~\LipKd\ is fulfilled.
-(Under the assumption~$\Unif$ this is, up to a multiplicative constant, just the same parameter and~\ExpFat\ holds with a huge margin.) \begin{corollary} Let~$\kappa<1$ and a sequence of s-embeddings~$\cS^\delta$ satisfies both assumptions~\LipKd\ and~\ExpFat\ in a disc~$U=B(u,r)$.
-Assume that~$F^\delta$ is an \mbox{s-holomorphic} function on~$\cS^\delta$ and that~$\max_{v:\cS(v)\in U}|H_{F^\delta}(v)|\le M$ for all~$\delta$.
-Then, the following uniform (as~$\delta\to 0$) estimate holds:
+\end{assumption} In the general case, there is no uniform notion of the size of quads~$\cS^\dm(z)$, thus~$\delta$ simply denotes a scale starting from which the assumption~\LipKd\ is fulfilled.
+Under the assumption~$\Unif$ this is, up to a multiplicative constant, just the same parameter and~\ExpFat\ holds with a huge margin: {indeed, in this case one has~$r_z\ge\mathrm{cst}\cdot\delta$ for \emph{all} quads and hence~$\delta'$ can be chosen to be a multiple of~$\delta$.}